Leann Tilley: Education and awards

 Leann Tilley was born in Edenhope, Victoria, and attended Marian College in Ararat.
-Following a BSc (Hons) in Biochemistry at the University of Melbourne, she obtained her PhD in Biochemistry from the University of Sydney.
+Following a BSc (hons) in biochemistry at the University of Melbourne, she obtained her PhD in biochemistry from the University of Sydney.
 She completed postdoctoral fellowships at Utrecht University in the Netherlands, the College de France in Paris, and the University of Melbourne, before joining La Trobe University.
 In 2011 she moved to the Department of Biochemistry and Molecular Biology at the University of Melbourne.

 Professor Tilley was awarded an Australian Research Council Georgina Sweet Australian Laureate Fellowship (2016-2020) to measure and model malaria parasites.
 This includes a role as an ambassador for women in science.
 Tilley's work has been recognised by the award of the title of Redmond Barry Distinguished Professor, University of Melbourne (2016), an Australian Research Council Australian Professorial Fellowship (2011-2015), the Bancroft-Mackerras Medal from the Australian Society for Parasitology and the Beckman Coulter Discovery Award of the Australian Society for Biochemistry and Molecular Biology.
 Her team was awarded the 2016 Eureka Award for Infectious Diseases Research.
-She was awarded the Bob Robertson Award of the Australian Society for Biophysics in 2017.
+She was awarded the Bob Robertson Award of the Australian Society for Biophysics in 2017 and the Lemberg Medal by the Australian Society for Biochemistry and Molecular Biology in 2022.